Canada Organic Regime Operating Manual

 |Less than 100||1 witness audits|

 |More than 1000||5 witness audits|

-B.3.9 The CVB shall, over the length of the CB accreditation cycle, conduct verification audits according to the table below to verify the information appearing in the files
+B.3.8 The CVB shall, over the length of the CB accreditation cycle, conduct verification audits according to the table below to verify the information included in the operators' files.

 |Number of active operators registered with the CB under COR||Total verification audits over the CB accreditation cycle|

 |101 to 1000||2 verification audits|